ayys/star/README.md

 - [ ] Add shellcheck testing in CI

 #### Dependencies removal  <!-- omit from toc -->
-- [ ] Remove dependency on `column` (util-linux) by implementing a lightweight column formatter in Bash
 - [ ] Remove dependency on `bash >= 3.2` for Zsh by translating the bash autocompletion system in pure Zsh

 ### Pull requests